SIMPLE IRA Plan FAQs - Contributions

 - match each employee's salary reduction contribution on a dollar-for-dollar basis up to 3% of the employee's compensation (not limited by the annual compensation limit), or

-- make nonelective contributions of 2% of the employee's compensation up to the annual limit of $265,000 for 2015 and 2016, subject to cost-of-living adjustments in later years.
+- make nonelective contributions of 2% of the employee's compensation up to the annual limit of $270,000 for 2017 ($265,000 for 2016), subject to cost-of-living adjustments in later years.
 If you choose to make nonelective contributions, you must make them for all eligible employees whether or not they make salary reduction contributions.

 Can I reduce the 3-percent matching contribution?

 You may elect to reduce the 3-percent matching contributions for a calendar year, but only if:

 - The limit isn't reduced below 1 percent;

 - The limit isn't reduced for more than 2 years out of the 5-year period that ends with (and includes) the year for which the election is effective; and

 - You notify employees of the reduced limit within a reasonable time before the 60-day election period during which employees can enter into salary reduction agreements.